-Contingent upon successful adoption of the VMT Mitigation Program, staff will conduct a workshop to educate the development community in the application of the new VMT Mitigation Program including a training session on the TredLite software.
+The VMT Mitigation Program will be presented to City Council for initial adoption by the end of the 2024 calendar year.
 The pilot program's implementation and evaluation are anticipated to begin in early 2025 with an annual status review update.
 At the conclusion of the pilot program, a final program determination will be evaluated.